mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 ## 4.2 Additional considerations

-1. The software is safe and secure (highest standards) and adopts the best practices for infrastructure as a service
+1. The software is safe and secure (highest standards) and adopts the best practices for infrastructure as a service.
-2. The DT is a product and needs to be promoted/deployed/adopted by the organization
+2. The DT is a product and needs to be promoted/deployed/adopted by the organization.
-3. In the age of software, building a business is synonymous with building software - you should aim to own all of the intellectual property as it will be a differentiator to your competitor
+3. In the age of software, building a business is synonymous with building software - you should aim to own all of the intellectual property as it will be a differentiator to your competitor.
+4. Have your team write the math down as a white paper.

+It may seem academic to write a white paper, but there is a very pragmatic reason for it.
+By forcing your operations research/modelling/data scientist team to write down the math, you ensure that there is one source of truth, you make it easier to communicate the models to non-programmers, and you reduce the chance of bugs.
+The white paper is a cornerstone documentation for the inner functioning of the kernel of your DT.

 ## 4.3 Cost